fmbellomy/Python-Basics/Control Flow/Functions.md

 Maybe just a function that adds two numbers?

 ## Parameters and Return Values
+(NOTE: To clarify, *parameters* and *arguments* refer to the same thing.
+They both mean "inputs to a function")

 ```python
 def add(x, y):
 	return x + y